Methodology & Assumptions

 - State income tax liability: State tax forms and instruction booklets and Jon Bakija, Williams College.
 (See Endnote 4).

-- TANF: The rules were obtained from the 2008 data in the Urban Institute's Welfare Rules Database (WRD), funded by HHS/ACF.
-(See Rowe and Murphy, 2009.)
+- TANF: The rules were obtained from the July 2012 data in the Urban Institute's Welfare Rules Database (WRD), funded by the Administration for Children and Families (ACF) within HHS.
+(See Kassabian, Huber, Cohen, and Giannarelli 2013.)
 When rules vary across area of the state, the rules for the most populous city/county are used.
 Click here for more information.

-- SNAP (Food Stamps): Federally-established rules are the rules as of July 2008, from the FNS website and other federal sources.
-Rules for the treatment of child support paid by a SNAP recipient are taken from FNS, 2008.
-Rules for the treatment of vehicles are taken from CBPP, 2008.
+- SNAP (Food Stamps): Federally-established rules are the rules as of July 2012, from the FNS website and other federal sources.
+Rules for the treatment of vehicles in applying assets tests and rules for broad-based categorical eligibility are taken from a publication of the Food and Nutrition Service (See FNS 2013).

 - WIC: Eligibility rules are from the FNS website and regulations.
-The value of WIC benefits uses the national-level average value per person-month in 2008, adjusted using the most recently-available data on relative food costs for each category of recipient (women, infants, and children).
-The value of an infant’s WIC benefit is intended to capture the full value of the infant formula (not the discounted amount negotiated between the manufacturer and the WIC program).
+The value of WIC benefits uses the state-level average value per person-month in 2012, adjusted using the most recently-available data on relative food costs for each category of recipient (women, infants, and children).
+The value of an infantís WIC benefit is intended to capture the full value of the infant formula (not the discounted amount negotiated between the manufacturer and the WIC program).

-- Public and subsidized housing: Rules for computing the family’s rental payment are from federal regulations.
-Fair market rents (used to estimate the value of the subsidy) are the 2008 fair market rents for the largest county in each state.
+- Public and subsidized housing: Rules for computing the familyís rental payment are from federal regulations.
+Fair market rents (used to estimate the value of the subsidy) are the 2012 fair market rents for the largest county in each state.
 Click here for a list of those counties.

-- CCDF-funded child care subsidies: Eligibility and copayment rules are from CCDF State Plans and information in the CCDF Policies Database, funded by HHS/ACF.
-(See Minton, Durham, and Giannarelli, 2011.)
+- CCDF-funded child care subsidies: Eligibility and copayment rules are from information in the CCDF Policies Database, funded by HHS/ACF.
+(See Minton, Durham, Huber, and Giannarelli, 2013.)
 When rules vary across regions of the state, the rules for the most populous area are used.
 Click here for more information.

 For an overview of key rules of the tax and transfer programs, click here.